When Shandor became disabled after an accident at work, he fell behind on rent and had to leave his home.

 Shandor called our helpline, and received advice from a Shelter adviser.
 With our support and help from a housing association, he's now found a safe, secure place to live.

-But right now, there are 65,000 homeless families in Britain and we need your support.
-Just £10 can pay to answer an urgent call to our helpline, and £30 can pay for face-to-face advice that could help a family keep their home.
+But there are 128,000 homeless children in Britain right now, and our helpline receives a call every 30 seconds.
+Just £10 can pay to answer an urgent call, and £30 can pay for face-to-face advice that could help a family keep their home.

 We strive every day to give people the help they need, and we campaign relentlessly to achieve our vision of a safe, secure, affordable home for everyone.

 No-one needs to face bad housing or homelessness alone.
 Last year over 5 million people turned to Shelter for advice.

 Our free national helpline is available 365 days a year and provides expert housing advice to anyone struggling with problems related to housing and homelessness.

 of people who sought help with their financial situation saw an improvement

 We have advice centres up and down the country so people can get face-to-face support from one of our housing experts.

 people sought help through our live chat advice last year

 Our website provides over 400 pages of advice on housing, homelessness and related issues - featuring videos, audio guides and other tools to help give straight-forward support.
 In 2015 we launched a live chat advice service, offering real-time online help from our trained advisers.